RashadHagen/ADUC-Disable-OR-Enable-A-Computer-OR-User-Account/README.md

 <div style="text-align:center;">
-  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>EX: I am finding a computer, so I set the Find box to: Computers.
-Click: The box with “Computers” (next to: Left: In AND Right: Browse - at the top) & Select: Entire Directory – So your search will look throughout the entire directory.</b></span>
+  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>EX: I am finding a computer, so I set the Find box (top-left) to: Computers.
+Click: I will set the In box (top-middle) to: Entire Directory – So your search will look throughout the entire directory.</b></span>
 <br/>

 <table>